Memal7/docker-container/README.md

-Containerization of a 3-tier app with Docker
+Containerization of a 3-tier application with Docker